Dr. Alex Stone, DPT, CSCS

 With that in mind, here’s what to look for in the device’s specifications.

-Amplitude or stroke length is the distance the massage gun head travels as it percusses.
+Also known as stroke length, it refers to the distance the massage gun head travels as it moves back and forth to deliver percussive therapy.

 For a massage gun for cellulite, there are two approaches to amplitude:

-Theraguns are the perfect example of such guns.
-However, if you don’t have the budget for a Theragun, we know of fantastic alternatives like the Bob and Brad D6 Pro and Achedaway Pro.
+A 16mm Theragun for cellulite is the perfect example of such muscle massagers.
+However, if you don’t have the budget for a Theragun, we recommend fantastic alternatives like the Bob and Brad D6 Pro.

-These devices have a shorter amplitude, 10mm or below, but they vibrate faster.
-The majority of devices on the market fall into this category.
+These devices have a shorter amplitude, typically 10mm or less, but they vibrate at a faster rate.
+The majority of massage guns on the market fall into this category.

-TIP Note that 8 out of 10 devices on Amazon have an amplitude below 10mm.
+TIP: Note that 8 out of 10 sports massagers on Amazon have an amplitude of less than 10mm.

 While these devices can’t provide a deep tissue massage, they percuss faster and can be intense, sometimes proving very effective.

-That being said, we wouldn’t recommend devices with an amplitude below 10mm, as they tend to offer vibrational therapy rather than percussive therapy.
+That being said, we wouldn’t recommend massage guns with an amplitude below 10mm, as they tend to offer vibrational therapy rather than percussive therapy.

-However, some devices can be categorized as medium-amplitude.
-These devices have a stroke length ranging from 10 to 12mm.
+However, some devices can be categorized as having a medium amplitude.
+These devices have a stroke length ranging from 11 to 13mm.

-We consider this range to be the “sweet spot” as they are neither vibrational nor too harsh.
+We consider this range to be the “sweet spot” as it is neither too vibrational nor too harsh.

-Additionally, they offer an optimal percussion range of around 1400 ppm.
-This provides a balanced impact that is effective for various muscle groups and conditions, making these devices versatile and beneficial for a wide range of use cases.
+Additionally, they offer an optimal percussion range that starts at 2200 PPM and reaches 3200 PPM or up to 3500 PPM, as we’ve seen it with the Ekrin Kestrel.
+This provides a balanced impact that is effective for various muscle groups and conditions, making these massage guns versatile and beneficial for a wide range of use cases.

-1. Go for devices with the “sweet spot” amplitude – those between 10-12mm.
-These are great for improving blood flow to tissues due to their high-speed intensive vibrations.
 They can also help with enhanced lymphatic fluid movement.
-They won’t be as hard-hitting as the high amplitude devices.
+They won’t be as hard-hitting as the high-amplitude devices.
 The intensity comes from the fast vibrations.
-Expect a percussion range of 1800-3200RPM.
+Expect a percussion range of 1800 to 3200 RPM, and 3500 RPM on the Ekrin Kestrel.

-Whichever category of devices you choose to go with, there’s another important aspect that goes hand-in-hand with amplitude.
+Whichever category of massage guns you choose to go with, there’s another critical aspect that goes hand-in-hand with amplitude.

-Stall force is the amount of resistance a device can put up with without stalling or completely shutting off.
+Stall force is the amount of resistance a device can withstand without stalling or completely shutting off.
 It’s what tells you whether a device can provide deep tissue massage (especially on large muscles) or not.

-Even a medium amplitude device (10-12mm) can deliver deep tissue massage on large muscles when the stall force is high enough.
-That’s because you can press the device harder against your skin without it stalling.
+Even a medium-amplitude device (11-13mm) can deliver a deep tissue massage to large muscles when the stall force is high enough.
+That’s because you can press the muscle massager harder against your skin without it stalling.

-Stall force also matters for high amplitude devices.
-We often consider it a bit of waste when a device has a high amplitude and very low stall force.
+Stall force also matters for high-amplitude handheld massagers.
+We often consider it a waste when a device has a high amplitude and a very low stall force.
 That long amplitude won’t go deep into the tissue without a proper stall force.

 For the best massage gun for cellulite, we’ll recommend a device with at least 30-35lbs. of stall force.
-More could be better, especially for athletes and people with a large body mass.
+More is better, especially for athletes and individuals with a larger body mass.

 However, you don’t need 60lbs. of stall force to combat cellulite.
 Our “sweet spot” for stall force would be 35-45lbs.
 All our recommendations below have enough stall force to allow for optimal effects on cellulite.

-As we have said, a medium amplitude massage gun gets its intensity from the high vibrations.
-For some people, the high vibrations (on higher speed gears) may feel uncomfortable on their skin.
+As we have mentioned, a medium-amplitude massage gun derives its intensity from high vibrations.
+For some people, the high vibrations (at higher speeds) may feel uncomfortable on their skin.

-The same holds true for the high amplitude device.
+The same holds for the high-amplitude device.
 Those punchy hits on the skin may be too aggressive for people with sensitive skin.
-That said, you are probably wondering what the right device is here.
+That said, you are probably wondering what the best massage gun for cellulite is here.

-That is why for our recommendations, we made sure to include devices that have at least a soft attachment for sensitive skin (areas).
+That is why, for our recommendations, we made sure to include massage guns that have at least a soft attachment for sensitive skin (areas).

-Another thing, different devices come with different setups, as far as speed is concerned.
+Additionally, different massage guns come with varying setups, particularly in terms of speed.
 You can adjust the speed to a comfortable setting depending on your skin’s sensitivity.
 This way, you can mitigate any pain or discomfort.

-Expect devices with 3 to 9 speeds.
+Expect devices with 3 to 6 speeds.
 We know of devices that have 20 or even 30 speeds.
 We think that is overkill.
 Most of the time, the manufacturer is overcompensating for something.
-We don’t recommend such devices.
+We don’t recommend such massage guns unless it is for equine purposes.

-Apart from what we have seen so far, these factors can also help you pick the right device to treat cellulite.
+Apart from what we have seen so far, these factors can also help you pick the correct massage gun to treat cellulite.

-Noise – nobody wants a loud device.
+Nobody wants a loud device.
 Massage guns these days are meant to be quiet.
-Unfortunately, we have encountered devices from massage gun brands that undestate the noise levels.
+Unfortunately, we have encountered devices from massage gun brands that understate the noise levels.

 That’s why we verify this information using our noise meters.
 All our picks are quiet enough and will not disturb a normal conversation.

-Attachments4 to 5 attachments are fine for a full body massage.
-What you will end up using is often up to individual preferences.
+Four to five attachments are fine for a full-body massage.
+What you ultimately use is often a matter of individual preference.

-Warranty offered – Cheap guns do not have warranties at all.
+Cheap massage guns typically do not come with warranties.
 Even when they do, it’s 1 year at best.
 Best brands offer a lifetime warranty.
 That should be your goal.

 Best Massage Guns for Cellulite – Our Recommendations, Explained

-You now know what to look for picking the best percussion massage gun for cellulite.
+You now know what to look for when picking a percussion massage cellulite.
 Now it’s time to look at these devices – here are our recommendations.

 Ekrin 365 Massage Gun Box Bg